National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 A six-pack of National Premium at Wells.

 n 1999, when Pabst bought out the last owners of National Bohemian, everyone worried about what would become of the once-local beer.
-Surely, the big company could’ve trimmed the fat, seeing as how we were barely even drinking it.
-But while, over time, sales have indeed declined—with an extra dip due to the pandemic—with Pabst, Boh has remained.
+Surely, the big company could’ve trimmed the fat, seeing as how even we were barely drinking it.
+But while sales have indeed declined over time—including an extra dip due to the pandemic—with Pabst, Boh has remained.

-Now, ahead of the brand’s 140th anniversary next year, there are grand plans for a full-blown revival, once more riding on Boh’s uncanny ability to invoke local nostalgia.
+Now, ahead of the brand’s 140th anniversary in 2025, there are grand plans for a full-blown revival, one once more riding on Boh’s uncanny ability to invoke local nostalgia.
 A new can.
 An LED relighting of the mascot’s sign above Natty Boh Tower.
 Maybe, one day, even the return of those beloved bottlecap puzzles—remember them?

-It won’t be a walk in the park, though.
-“Back in 2013, we were making almost a million cases,” says Nitasha Chopra, Pabst’s brand manager for National Bohemian.
-Today, that number is closer to 370,000.
+But it won’t be a walk in the park.
+“Back in 2013, we were making almost a million cases,” says Nitasha Chopra, Pabst’s brand manager for National Bohemian, noting that current production is closer to 370,000.
 “We’ve got aspirations to get back to that . . . but we have some work to do.”

 It used to be said that if you walked into a Baltimore bar, nine of out 10 pints poured were National, with the other being one of those Midwest big guys.
 And while those numbers have certainly shifted, Boh does stay in rotation and, in plenty of establishments, it is still the bestseller, even above the high-quality craft beer that’s actually made here.